influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/trim.md

 _**Data type:** String_

 ### cutset
-The leading and trailing characters from trim from the string value.
+The leading and trailing characters to trim from the string value.
+Only characters that match the `cutset` string exactly are trimmed.

 _**Data type:** String_